Making Your HubSpot Website WCAG 2.1 Compliant

 - Decoration, Formatting, Invisible: If non-text content is pure decoration, is used only for visual formatting, or is not presented to users, then it is implemented in a way that it can be ignored by assistive technology.

-- This criteria is partially resolved with accessiBe or HubSpot but requires some manual intervention.
+- This criteria is partially resolved and/or detected with AudioEye Managed but may require some manual intervention and/or collaboration with AudioEye.